Best WRC Generations Settings for Logitech G29 / G920

 WRC Generations is the final WRC game developed by KT Racing.
 It brings together most of the stages from the previous games and adds the new Hybrid WRC cars.
-On release, there are quite a few bugs, some that affect wheel support.
-Hopefully these are fixed quickly.
+These new cars take some getting used to.
+The Hybrid system really does make a difference.

 For the Logitech G29 and G920, the default force feedback settings don't give the best first impression.
 The steering angle isn't right and the force feedback is too strong, with too many vibrations, making it harder to feel what the car is doing than it should.